 SEU Mitigation

 From prototype DRXP FPGA after 2018/01/05 11:29:33 SEU Mitigation function is implemented to it.
 It is also implemented to production DRXP.
 This function module monitors FPGA’s configuration memory.
-And it mitigates the soft-error.
+And it mitigates soft-error.
 Main features are bellow.

 Main Features